fractal-bootcamp/precourse-materials/computer-science/languages/README.md

 - What is the difference between a programming language vs a framework?
   A programming language provides the syntax and rules for writing code while a framework is a collection of pre-written code, libraries, and tools meant to simplify and speed up the development process
 - What is the difference between a procedural, object-oriented, and functional programming language?
-  Procedural programming languages are based on the concept fo procedure calls or functions.
-Object oriented functions are based on the concept of "objects" that encapsulates data and behavior.
-Functional programming invovles programs that are constructed by applying and writing pure functions.
+  Procedural programming languages are based on the concept of procedure calls or functions.
+Object-oriented programming languages are based on the concept of "objects" that encapsulate data and behavior.
+Functional programming involves programs that are constructed by applying and writing pure functions.
 - What is the difference between a typed and non-typed language?
   A typed language enforces strict rules about how values of different types can be used, while non-typed languages allow variables to be in any form